Community-Based Early-Stage Chronic Kidney Disease Screening using Explainable Machine Learning for Low-Resource Settings: Methodology

 All machine learning models were trained following a rigorous and reproducible experimental pipeline.
 To ensure robust estimation of generalization performance, we employed stratified 10-fold cross-validation, a widely used model evaluation strategy that mitigates overfitting by repeatedly training and testing models on different partitions of the data while preserving class distribution~\citep{kohavi1995cv}.
 For reproducibility, all random processes (data shuffling, model initialization, and parameter sampling) were controlled using a fixed \texttt{random\_state = 42}.
+To further assess model generalizability, external validation was subsequently performed using three independent datasets (UCI-2023, UCI-2015, and TH).

 Model development and evaluation were implemented using the \texttt{scikit-learn} library \citep{pedregosa2011scikit}, along with specialized optimization frameworks for advanced gradient boosting models.
 To identify the optimal hyperparameters for each classifier, we utilized \texttt{Optuna}, an efficient, modern hyperparameter optimization framework that employs sequential model-based optimization (SMBO) with adaptive sampling strategies to search high-dimensional parameter spaces \citep{akiba2019optuna}.
-During optimization, each candidate configuration was evaluated within the cross-validation workflow to ensure unbiased performance estimation.
+Hyperparameter optimization was conducted within a nested cross-validation framework.
+An outer stratified 10-fold cross-validation was used to estimate model performance, while hyperparameters were tuned within each training fold using an inner 5-fold cross-validation.
+This design helps prevent information leakage during hyperparameter tuning and provides an unbiased estimate of generalization performance.
 This systematic training and optimization procedure enabled the selection of high-performing, well-calibrated models across all feature subsets and ensured fair comparison among the twelve machine learning classifiers.